guidove/ScenicAPI/README.md

 For more info and examples please see the JavaScript folder of this repository.

 ## iOS App Integration
 To send routes from your iOS App to Scenic you need the **Swift** library.
-This library utilizes the universal links of the Scenic app.
-If the Scenic app is installed Scenic will automatically open.
-If Scenic is not installed the Scenic App Store page will open.

 ### Swift Library
 The Swift Library is written in **Swift 3**